 5. Not Grounded in Time.

 Factors 3 and 4 above further enable this blind spot.
-What’s at stake here is that we separate these three interrelated activities: the way we think, speak, and deliver our word.
+What’s at stake here is that we separate these three interrelated activities: the way we think, speak and deliver our word.
 Time, however, reveals these gaps.
 Consider …

 — How do we DELIVER on our word or follow through on items or projects?
 For instance, when I sign agreements do I act on promises, payments, or activities in a timely manner?
 Do I deliver on promises to colleagues on time?
 Do I respond to requests or offers when I said or in a timely manner?
 All these situations require honoring time as in deadlines, timeframes, predictions, or expectations.

 — How do we LIVE our word in the present moment?
 Do we act in ways that demonstrate our espoused intentions, values, or declarations to ourselves and others?
 How do I show up for meetings, calls, or conversations?
-Am I on time, ready to contribute?
+Am I on time, and ready to contribute?
 Do I show up as the person I’ve declared myself to be?

 — Time REVEALS Awareness.
 This may seem backward.
 Most of us are concerned about our awareness of time, but what if time itself reveals our awareness of our self and our choices?